 This year’s conference theme, Capital Ideas, refers to the power of ideas.
 As the Congress organizers have noted, “ideas captivate our hearts and minds; ideas connect people and ignite discussions and debates; ideas create knowledge and spark discoveries.
 Ideas represent an invaluable currency capable of changing our lives and our world.”
 Reflecting this theme, ESAC keenly invites new ideas in scholarship and practice to engage with, and address the vital environmental opportunities and challenges facing the world today.
 We invite proposals for paper presentations, pre-organized panel sessions, poster presentations, or—new this year—3-minute thesis presentations by students.

 Friday, January 23, 2015 Friday, February 6, 2015.
 The conference organizing committee is accepting four distinct types of proposals:

 - Individual paper presentations of 15-20 minutes.
 Presenters will be placed in the most appropriate session available based on the topic or method.

-- Conference poster (and presentation).
-The ESAC Poster Competition is open to all undergraduate and graduate students.
-Posters will be displayed and authors available for informal during the ESAC Wine and Cheese Event on May 27th, 2013.
-For further details when available see www.esac.ca.
+- Conference poster (and presentation): the ESAC Poster Competition is open to all undergraduate and graduate students.
+Posters will be displayed and authors will be available for informal discussion during ESAC’s wine and cheese event on June 2.
+For further details when available, see www.esac.ca.

-All Submissions should clearly state the type of submission (ie. individual paper, pre-organized session, conference poster, or PechaKucha presentation, etc.) and include an abstract of 300 words or less including:
+All submissions should clearly state the type of submission (ie. individual paper, pre-organized session, conference poster, or 3-minute thesis, etc.) and include an abstract of 300 words or less including:

 - The object of study or theme of session